jaibae21/jaibae21/README.md

 - 👋 Hi, I’m @jaibae21
 - 👀 I’m interested in marvel things, books, tv.
 I love learning/hearing about anything really.
-- 📚 Currently attending UAH and Intern at Siemens.
+- 📚 Currently attending UAH for a Masters in Software Engineering and work at SAIC.
 - 📫 Contact: jmg0053@uah.edu

 <!---